tudorpaisa/GUI-for-Word2Vec/README.md

 This project is a simple GTK3 graphical user interface (GUI) for [gensim's Word2Vec](https://radimrehurek.com/gensim/).
 It's purpose is to streamline (at least a bit) the process of querying a W2V model.
 Currently, it only outputs the cosine similarity between inputed terms.

-## Installation
-Besides having all the dependencies, you need a [KeyedVectors](https://radimrehurek.com/gensim/models/keyedvectors.html) W2V model.
-Name you model `w2v_model.wv` and replace the existing (dummy) file in the `src/` folder with your model.

 ## How it works
 It a __3__ step process:
 1. Enter the words you want to use in the input field, each on a new line
-2. Load the model (and wait a bit xD)
+2. Load the model, and wait a bit.
+The model must be a KeyedVectors Word2Vec `.wv` file 3.
+Query
-3. Query

 The results will be a CSV file in the `exports`.
 The filename of the export is of the following format: `<year><month><day>_<hour><minute><second> - W2V_Cosines.csv`